schenk/responsive-flickr-gallery/readme.txt

 == Description ==

-_Responsive Flickr Gallery_ is a simple, fast and light plugin to create responsive galleries of [Flickr](http://www.flickr.com/) photos.
+_Responsive Flickr Gallery_ is an easy to use, fast and light plugin to create responsive galleries of [Flickr](http://www.flickr.com/) photos.
 This plugin provides customizable, clean and professional looking Flickr galleries.
 It sacles perfectly on cloud hosted WordPress sites.

 ###Features: